laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/social-authentication.md

   You can add social authentication to your application with Gimlet to secure access.
 ---

-You can add social authentication to your application with Gimlet to secure and restrict access to your app.
+**You can add social authentication to your application to secure and restrict access to your app.**

 ## Create OAuth Application on GitHub